instructure/inst-jobs/README.md

 #### Configuring the Consul health check

-In order to use the Consul health check you must include the `imperium` gem, version 0.2.3 or newer, in your application's Gemfile.
+In order to use the Consul health check you must include the `diplomat` gem, version 2.5.x, in your application's Gemfile.
 It is not included in the default dependencies because it is an optional feature.

 ```ruby